JonasAlfredsson/ansible-role-snapraid/README.md

 have unique names and do not point at the same config or content files.

-The `parity_drives` variable is also a list, and you will need at minimum one parity drive defined, while a maximum of 6 is supported by SnapRAID.
+The `parity_drives` variable is also a list, and you will need at minimum one parity drive defined, with a maximum of 6 supported by SnapRAID.
 The parity mounts must **NOT** be in a data disk, and they all need unique names.

 **Example:**